bpp/bpp-manual/bpp-4-manual.md

 specified as independent gamma variables with the mean to be the rate of the parental branch and with the variance to be $\nu_i$.
-The autocorrelated relaxed clock model is only implemented for the MSC model and is not available when using the MSci model.
+The autocorrelated relaxed clock model is only implemented for the MSC model and is not available when using the MSC-I model.

 **Rates vary among species tree branches**\
 The rate-drift model specifies rates for branches on the species tree